alan-turing-institute/plankton-dsg-challenge/data/README.md

 ## Ecological background

-Zooplankton taxonomy is confusing and sometimes conflicting.
+Zooplankton taxonomy can be confusing due to complex hierarchical classification, in which organisms are organised into groups or types.
 The maximum discernible taxonomic rank (from images or otherwise) does not infer ecological importance.
 For example, copepods account for approx. 70-80 % of the zooplankton and serve as food for fish larvae and many adult fish and important in the global carbon cycle.
-Identifying them to species label (impossible with imagery) is 'less important' than classifying all images to copepod.
+Identifying them to species label (sometimes impossible with imagery or even visually via microscope) is 'less important' than classifying all images to copepod.
 For this reason, we have divided the data into three idealised labels.
 Each label is an increase in taxonomic resolution, although this resolution will vary between taxonomic groups.
 One category may go from order to class to order, another from order to family.

 ## The challenge

-1. Build a classifier that can distinguish between copepods and non copepods in images that do not include detritus.
+1. Build a classifier that can distinguish between copepods and non-copepods in images that do not include detritus.

 2. Build a classifier that can distinguish amongst labelled plankton in images that do not include detritus.